Methods of free probability: 16d. Spectral measures

 \item Index $4$ finite graphs: $\tilde{A}_{2k}$, $\tilde{D}_k$, $\tilde{E}_6$, $\tilde{E}_7$, $\tilde{E}_8$.

 \item Index $4$ infinite graphs: $A_\infty$, $A_{-\infty,\infty}$, $D_\infty$. \end{enumerate} \end{theorem}

 \begin{proof} As already mentioned, this is something quite heavy, with contributions by many authors, and notably Ocneanu \cite{ocn}.
-Observe that the graphs $D_{odd}$ and $E_7$ don't appear in the above list, a subtlety of subfactor theory.
+Observe that, as a subtlety of subfactor theory, the graphs $D_{odd}$ and $E_7$ don't appear in the above list.
 For a discussion, see \cite{po1}. \end{proof}

-Getting back to probability, our claim is that the circular measure $\varepsilon$ is the ``best'' invariant.
-As a first illustration, let us compute $\varepsilon$ for the simplest graph in the index range $N\in[1,4]$, namely the graph $\tilde{A}_{2k}$.
-We obtain here something nice, as follows: